scrosanne/scrosanne/README.md

 ## Hi there, I´m Rosanne! 👩🏼‍💻
-I am a Junior Full Stack Web Developer, a passionate builder with a background in 🏠 architecture and 🎶 music production.
+I am a Full Stack Web Developer, a passionate builder with a background in 🏠 architecture and 🎶 music production.

 ---